resonatehq/resonate/impl/sdk/ts/README.md

   <br /><br />
 </div>

-An SDK for writing simple and elegant durable async await applications.
+An SDK for writing simple and elegant distributed async await applications.

 ## Why Resonate?
 Resonate offers a programming model that allows you to build distributed applications using an intuitive paradigm you already know — async await.

-## What is Durable Async Await?
+## What is Distributed Async Await?

-Durable Async Await are Functions and Promises that maintain progress in durable storage.
+Distributed Async Await extends the async await programming model beyond the boundaries of a single process and makes distributed computing a first-class citizen.

 ## Features

 Available now:
-- durable async await
-- volatile async await
 - retries
+- recovery
+- schedules
 - tracing
 - logging
+- volatile promise store
+- durable promise store

 Coming soon:
 - rate limiting